-- Legal basis: Value Added Tax Law of 12 June 2009 (Bundesgesetz über die Mehrwertsteuer [MWStG], SR 641.20) - Consumption tax mainly following the principle of the EU directive on VAT levied on all phases of production and distribution as well as on the import of goods, domestic service industry and the import of services from abroad - Tax rates 2016 - Standard tax rate 8 % - Reduced tax rate on certain categories of goods, e.g. food, medicine, books 2.5 % - Special reduced tax rate for hotel and lodging industry 3.8 % - On-going parliamentary discussion: simplification of the VAT, e.g. only two tax rates instead of three, abolishment of certain exemptions
+- Legal basis: Value Added Tax Act of June 12, 2009 (Bundesgesetz über die Mehrwertsteuer [MWStG], SR 641.20) - Consumption tax mainly following the principles of the EU directive on VAT levied on all phases of production and distribution as well as on the import of goods, domestic service industry and the import of services from abroad - Tax rates 2018 - > Standard tax rate 7.7% - Reduced tax rate on certain categories of goods, e.g. food, medicine, books 2.5 % - > Special reduced tax rate for hotel and lodging industry 3.7 % - On-going parliamentary discussion: simplification of the VAT, e.g. only two tax rates instead of three, abolishment of certain exemptions

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2016
+Madeleine Simonek, University of Zurich, Fall Semester 2018